willsmithDB/llm-evaluation-mlflow/README.md

 __See the [technical blog](https://community.databricks.com/t5/technical-blog/mlops-gym-evaluating-large-language-models-with-mlflow/ba-p/72815) here for more information!__

 [![lines of code](https://tokei.rs/b1/github.com/willsmithDB/llm-evaluation-mlflow)]([https://codecov.io/github.com/willsmithDB/llm-evaluation-mlflow](https://github.com/willsmithDB/llm-evaluation-mlflow))

 This collection is meant to get individuals quickly started in evaluating their large language models and retrieval-augmented-generation chains with [mlflow evaluate](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html)!

+### DISCLAIMER:
+##### This is for reference and not meant to be for production environments.
+There is no SLA nor continued support as this is not an official Databricks asset.
+For more information, please contact your representative.

 NOTE: This repo works on Azure Databricks currently and would need slight configuration changes for AWS and GCP.